The Yukawa interaction in ordinary quantum mechanics: Introduction

 \section{Introduction}

 Quantum field theory can be a challenging subject to learn and teach, but one approach towards quantum field theory pedagogy is to first focus on fields in one spacetime dimension ($d=1$).
-This has the advantage that it may be connected to ordinary quantum mechanical systems which may be solved in terms of familiar methods.
-Such an approach has been considered from the canonical quantization point of view by for instance Boozer \cite{Boozer} who discussed the $\phi^4$ interaction as well the Yukawa interaction, which will be reconsidered here in further detail.
-This approach was also considered recently for $O(N)$ symmetric non-linear sigma models \cite{1dO(n)} using a Euclidean path integral approach similar to that considered here.
+This has the advantage that it may be connected to ordinary quantum mechanical systems which may be solved in terms of methods which may already be familiar to a student, such as the use of wave functions.
+Certain features of quantum field theory calculations, such as the appearance of divergences and use of Grassmann numbers, may meet with some initial skepticism.
+So it may aid understanding to first introduce these concepts in a system which may be understood from an alternate, more familiar perspective.
+This also has the benefit of allowing a student to practice the new technical details of quantum field theory, such as the combinatorics of Feynman diagrams, on a problem which they may already be confident in solving a different way.

+Unfortunately this article can not take such a broad scope as to teach the reader these basic technical details for the first time.
+Rather it is directed either towards teachers of quantum field theory who are looking for an enlightening example for their course, or for students who may have already read a textbook on quantum field theory (e.g. \cite{Peskin:1995ev,Montvay:1994cy,Nakahara:2003nw}) and have already been exposed to Feynman diagrams and path integrals, but are looking to solidify their understanding.

+A similar approach towards introducing quantum field theory methods by considering fields in $d=1$ has already been considered by Boozer \cite{Boozer} who discussed both the $\phi^4$ interaction, which may be understood as an anharmonic oscillator in ordinary quantum mechanics, as well the Yukawa interaction, a system which involves fermions and which will be introduced more thoroughly below.
+A fundamental difference from Boozer's approach is that we shall consider this from the point of view of path integrals in Euclidean time rather than the point of view of canonical quantization.